erroronline1/caro/readme.md

 > O.Source_7 Modern security mechanisms such as obfuscation and stack protection SHOULD be activated to build the application.

-* This is not reasonable for the application used within a closed environment.
+* This is not reasonable for the application used within a network environment not accessible from the web.
 Have you even coded once?
 After two weeks nobody understands whats happening anyway.
 [Also this is open source software](http://toh.erroronline.one/caro/jackie-chan-confused-meme.jpeg).

 > O.Source_8 Tools for static code analysis SHOULD be used for the development of the application.